 Hairdressing and beauty therapy students will learn how to spot the signs of domestic abuse in a groundbreaking pilot project at Ayrshire College.

-The college will next month host workshops developed and taught by charity Medics Against Violence, to teach students how to spot possible victims, as well as giving them the confidence to broach the issue.
+The college is to host a series of workshops next month, led by charity Medics Against Violence, to teach students how to spot possible victims and give them the confidence to broach the issue.

-According to the charity, some 60,000 cases of domestic abuse were reported to Police Scotland in 2013-14 alone, and many more go unreported.
-Dealing with domestic abuse is estimated to cost the Scottish economy pound;2.3 billion a year.
+According to the charity, around 60,000 cases of domestic abuse were reported to Police Scotland in 2013-14 alone, and about one in four women are affected in their lifetime.

 As well as advice on how to spot the signs of domestic abuse, the workshops will give the students guidance on how and where to approach possible victims.
 Students will also get advice on how to refer victims to other agencies.